cyberhawks-ung/ggctf.cyberhawks.org/index.md

 ## 🏆 Challenges

-Compete in **solo** against other students in a great learning experience and test of skill!
+Compete **solo** against other students in a great learning experience and test of skill!

 A Jeopardy-style Capture-The-Flag competition, including categories such as:
     - 🔒 Cryptography